Yanira Castro | a canary torsI

 Puerto Rican choreographer Yanira Castro is a Bessie-award-winning artist.
 In 2009, she formed the interdisciplinary collaborative group, a canary torsi.
 Castro’s work borrows from dance, performance, and visual art and often utilizes interactive technology to form hybrid works.
 With her collaborators she has developed over 10 projects for the stage, galleries, and non-traditional sites, ranging from video installations, performances, and text-based computer games.
 Currently, she is a 2018/19 New York Live Arts' Live Feed Artist, 2018 Yaddo Fellow, and Marble House Project Artist-in-Residence.
 She has received various awards including NYFA's Choreography Fellowship, NEFA’s National Dance Project, and a 2019 NYSCA Theater Commission.

-The creation of CAST, AUTHOR was made possible, in part, by generous commissions from the three presenting organizations: The Chocolate Factory, Abrons Art Center and The Invisible Dog Art Center.
+The creation of AUTHOR, CAST was made possible, in part, by generous commissions from the three presenting organizations: The Chocolate Factory, Abrons Art Center and The Invisible Dog Art Center.

-The development of CAST, AUTHOR was made possible, in part, by Yanira Castro’s participation in Lower Manhattan Cultural Council’s Extended Life Dance Development program and the work was developed as part of the Extended Life Dance Development program made possible in part by The Andrew W. Mellon Foundation (LMCC.net).
-CAST, AUTHOR was researched, developed and honed with financial, administrative and residency support from the Dance in Process program at Gibney Dance with funds provided by The Andrew W. Mellon Foundation.
+The development of AUTHOR, CAST was made possible, in part, by Yanira Castro’s participation in Lower Manhattan Cultural Council’s Extended Life Dance Development program and the work was developed as part of the Extended Life Dance Development program made possible in part by The Andrew W. Mellon Foundation (LMCC.net).
+AUTHOR, CAST was researched, developed and honed with financial, administrative and residency support from the Dance in Process program at Gibney Dance with funds provided by The Andrew W. Mellon Foundation.